harding/bitcoinops.github.io/_includes/specials/policy/en/01-why-mempool.md

 The
-general availability of unconfirmed transactions also helps minimize the entrance cost of becoming a block producer - someone who is dissatisfied with the transactions being selected (or excluded) may start mining immediately.
+general availability of unconfirmed transactions also helps minimize the entrance cost of becoming a block producer---someone who is dissatisfied with the transactions being selected (or excluded) may start mining immediately.
 Treating each node as an equal candidate for transaction broadcast